-The Write the Docs Newsletter (February 2023) has a thoughtful section on whether or not ChatGPT will replace the role of the technical writer:
+Here’s the Write the Docs Newsletter (February 2023) on whether or not ChatGPT will replace the role of the technical writer:

 “ChatGPT is a new conversational AI tool that has been making waves in the tech community for its impressively human responses and wide-ranging capabilities.
 There’s been a lot of discussion – and concern – in the Write the Docs Slack recently about what ChatGPT means for documentarians.
 Are our jobs about to disappear?